Configure bun test with bunfig.toml and command-line options.

 Install Settings Inheritance

-The bun test command inherits relevant network and installation configuration (registry, cafile, prefer, exact, etc.) from the [install] section of bunfig.toml.
-This is important if tests need to interact with private registries or require specific install behaviors triggered during the test run.
+bun test inherits network and installation configuration (such as registry, cafile, prefer, and exact) from the [install] section of bunfig.toml.
+This matters if your tests reach a private registry or trigger installs during the run.

 [install]